holtgrewe/tracdox/trac-sphinx/source/Tutorial/Graphs.rst

 The functions :dox:`RootedIteratorConcept#atEnd atEnd` and :dox:`InputIteratorConcept#goNext goNext` also work for graph iterators as for all other iterators in SeqAn.

 The :dox:`IteratorAssociatedTypesConcept#value value` of any type of vertex iterator is the vertex descriptor.
-To print out all city names we have to call the function :dox:`Graph#getProperty getProperty` on our property map ``cityNames`` with the corresponding vertex descriptor that is returned by the value function.
+To print out all city names we have to call the function :dox:`ExternalPropertyMap#getProperty getProperty` on our property map ``cityNames`` with the corresponding vertex descriptor that is returned by the value function.

 .. includefrags:: core/demos/tutorial/graph/graph_dijkstra.cpp
    :fragment: iterate-and-output-properties